File and Folder Pickers

 The most powerful picker implementation on WebAssembly uses the File System Access API.
 This is not yet widely implemented across all browsers.
 See the following support tables for each picker:

-FolderPicker is only supported for this type of pickers.
+FolderPicker is only supported for these types of pickers.

 File System Access API pickers allow direct access to the picked files and folders.
 This means that any modifications the user does to the files are persisted on the target file system.